Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 Interface

 The main distinctive point of Multilogin X is that it operates through a browser interface.
 Similar to most anti-detect browsers, the primary workspace is the profile list.
 However, the available profile details are minimal: only the name, storage location (cloud or device), group, creation date, and modification date.
 Profiles can be sorted by these parameters.
 A critical drawback is the lack of proxy information, which is only available in the profile settings.
-The profile list itself cannot be customized: adding or removing fields is not possible.
+Another limitation is that the profile list table cannot be customized, as you cannot add or remove columns.

 Mulltilogin X interface